000Sushant/hacking_windows7_using_metasploit/README.md

 **Prerequisite:**

- - The environment is setup oracle vmware, in NAT connection
+ - The environment is setup in oracle vmware, with NAT connection
  - The firewall of the windows is already disabled in this demonstration
- - The Attacker and Target machine is connected over the save network. i.e., they are in same subnet.
+ - The Attacker and Target machine is connected over the same network. i.e., they are in the same subnet.

 **NOTE: All steps written below will be performed in the atacker's machine**